Can labor drugs such as Pitocin and Cytotec cause birth injuries?

 Utilization of medications to start and speed up labor is a very common obstetrical practice.
-Many birth injuries – damage that occurs to babies during labor and delivery – occur because physicians misuse these risky drugs.
-In addition, the nursing staff and physicians often fail to properly monitor the mother and baby and/or perform timely and critical interventions when the mother’s contractions become excessive and the baby’s heart rate becomes abnormal, or nonreassuring.
-Birth injuries that can occur when labor drugs are used include cerebral palsy, hypoxic-ischemic encephalopathy (HIE), brain bleeds, and intellectual and developmental disabilities.
+However, many birth injuries occur because physicians misuse these risky drugs.
+The nursing staff and physicians may also fail to properly monitor the mother and baby, turn down or turn off the medication, and/or perform timely and critical interventions when the mother’s contractions become excessive and the baby’s heart rate becomes abnormal, or non-reassuring.
+Birth injuries that can occur when labor drugs are used include cerebral palsy, hypoxic-ischemic encephalopathy (HIE), and brain bleeds.

-There are many vessels in the womb that carry blood from the mother to the placenta, and through the umbilical cord to the baby.
-When a contraction occurs, these vessels are pushed on or impinged upon, which decreases or stops the blood flow going to the baby.
+There are many vessels in the womb that carry blood from the mother to the placenta and through the umbilical cord to the baby.
+When a contraction occurs, these vessels are pushed on, which decreases or stops the blood flow going to the baby.
 When the contraction stops, blood can flow again and the placenta is recharged with oxygen-rich blood for the baby.

-Since tachysystole can have devastating consequences for the baby, it is crucial that the medical team make every effort to avoid it.
-In addition, tachysystole must be recognized as soon as it starts to occur, and it must be quickly and appropriately treated.
-It also is critical that the team have the utmost skill in interpreting the baby’s heart rate on the fetal monitor.
-Waiting until the baby’s heart rate is indeterminate or abnormal to treat tachysystole is dangerous and negligent.
+Hyperstimulation must be recognized as soon as it starts to occur, and it must be quickly and appropriately treated to avoid injury to the baby.
+It also is critical that the medical staff have the utmost skill in interpreting the baby’s heart rate on the fetal monitor.
+Waiting until the baby’s heart rate is indeterminate or abnormal to treat hyperstimulation is dangerous and negligent.

-The Food and Drug Administration (FDA) has approved oxytocin (Pitocin) and dinoprostone for ripening (softening) the cervix and inducing labor.
-However, the FDA approved misoprostol (Cytotec) only to treat stomach ulcers, but physicians often use it ‘off-label’ to ripen the cervix and induce labor.
-Until 2002, the FDA listed labor induction and cervical ripening as contraindications to Cytotec use.
-In 2002, these contraindications were removed, but the FDA continues to warn physicians that using the drug can lead to adverse outcomes, including tachysystole, uterine rupture, and amniotic fluid embolism (wherein amniotic fluid or debris enters the mother’s blood stream and triggers a severe allergic reaction).
-All of these outcomes can lead to severe oxygen deprivation in the baby, HIE, and cerebral palsy.
+Oxytocin (Pitocin) and dinoprostone are approved by the Food and Drug Administration (FDA) for ripening (softening) the cervix and inducing labor.
+However, misoprostol (Cytotec) is only FDA approved to treat stomach ulcers.
+Physicians often use Cytotec ‘off-label’ to ripen the cervix and induce labor.
+Until 2002, the FDA listed labor induction and cervical ripening as contraindications, or reasons not to use Cytotec.
+In 2002, these contraindications were removed, but the FDA continues to warn physicians that using the drug can lead to adverse outcomes, including tachysystole, uterine rupture, and amniotic fluid embolism (when amniotic fluid or debris enters the mother’s blood stream and triggers a severe allergic reaction).
+All of these outcomes can lead to severe oxygen deprivation in the baby, HIE, and other birth injuries.

 ACOG’s position is that small doses of Cytotec may be used every 3 – 6 hours.
 Research shows that when too much is used (50 mcg or more in a six hour period), there is an increased risk of complications, including uterine tachysystole and abnormal fetal heart rates.